ruffle-rs/ruffle/README.md

 ## Using Ruffle

-The easiest way to try out Ruffle is to visit the [web demo page](https://ruffle.rs/demo/), then click the "Browse..." button to load an SWF file of your choice.
+The easiest way to try out Ruffle is to visit the [web demo page](https://ruffle.rs/demo/), then click the "Select File" button to load a SWF file of your choice.

-[Nightly builds](https://ruffle.rs/#releases) of Ruffle are available for desktop and web platforms including the browser extension.
+[Nightly builds](https://ruffle.rs/downloads#nightly-releases) of Ruffle are available for desktop and web platforms.

 For more detailed instructions, see our [wiki page](https://github.com/ruffle-rs/ruffle/wiki/Using-Ruffle).

 ## Building from source

-[Follow the official guide](https://www.rust-lang.org/tools/install) to install Rust for your platform.
+### Prerequisites

-You must also have Java installed, and available on your PATH as `java`.
+* Latest stable channel of [Rust](https://www.rust-lang.org/tools/install)

-### Desktop
+* Java, available on your PATH as `java` (required for building the library containing the builtin Flash classes for ActionScript 3)

-If you are building for a Linux platform, the following are typical dependencies:
+### Linux prerequisites

-#### Ubuntu
+The following are typical dependencies for Linux:

 * libasound2-dev
 * libxcb-shape0-dev